tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/nn.md

 ##### Returns:

-  A `Output`.
+  A `Tensor`.
 Has the same type as `input`.
 The max pooled output tensor.

 - - -